 Many years ago, egeplast took on this challenge and implemented all necessary measures to meet the requirements. egeplast acquired and installed a high-performance extruder at its Greven site, and additional storage areas were prepared.
 To deliver the pipes and fittings just in time directly to the underground cable route, truck capacities were ordered in advance.
 A dedicated and committed internal sales team ensures the smooth processing of business.

-Manuel Schneidereit, Technical Director A-Nord NRW: “Due to the very positive experiences with egeplast in Amprion projects over the past years, we are pleased that we can continue the trusting and cooperative partnership in the A-Nord project.
-Furthermore, the local proximity of the Greven site to the route, with its corresponding storage facilities, is an undeniable advantage for flexible and timely delivery.”
+Manuel Schneidereit, Technical Manager A-Nord NRW: “Based on the very positive experiences with egeplast on Amprion projects in recent years, we are pleased to be able to continue our reliable and partnership-based cooperation in the A-Nord project.
+Furthermore, the local proximity of the Greven site to the route, along with the corresponding storage facilities, is an advantage that should not be underestimated for flexible and timely delivery.”